 This group of games is rather recent - I do not know of any examples from before 1970.
 They may well have been inspired by the methods used to resolve combats in some board wargames.
 Many of them are designed to be played with special proprietary cards, and many of them are Trading Card Games (also known as Collectible Card Games or CCGs) in which each deck is sold with a different selection of cards.
 A key element of the game can be to build a deck containing an effective mix of cards with which to play, and to collect the cards necessary for such a deck.
 The first and best known game of this type is Magic: The Gathering.

 There is however no reason why games of this group cannot be played with a fixed deck, and many combat games have been developed that use standard playing-cards or some other pre-existing deck, or decks that are free to print at home.
 A collection of these can be found in the Invented Games section of this site.
 They include:

 While most of the above games were probably inspired by the fashion for CCGs in the 1990s, there is at least one combat game with standard cards that predates the commercial CCGs, dating from the 1970's or earlier.

 - Cuttle.
 The objective in this game is to achieve a layout worth at least 21 points.
-Although attacking cards are played from the hand rather than from one's layout, the mechanism is close enough to that of other card games to justify including it in this group.
+Although attacking cards are played from the hand rather than from one's layout, the mechanism is close enough to that of other combat games to justify including it in this group.